pvillega/old-blog-source/_posts/2016-11-14-learning-shapeless.md

 This [video](https://www.youtube.com/watch?v=JKaCCYZYBWo) from [Valentin Kasas](https://twitter.com/valentinkasas?lang=en) at [Scalar 2016](http://www.scalar-conf.com) shows a practical use case of Shapeless and HList, with example code.

 The above links are introductions to the library and, as such, limited in scope.
-But you can already see a common theme, via the use of HList constructs: to provide a single implementation that works with all your types, instead of one implementation per every single type.
+But you can already see a common theme, via the use of HList constructs: to provide a single implementation that works with all your types, instead of one implementation for every single type.

 This approach has obvious advantages: less code means less bugs and less surface to be tested, while the fact it works for any case class makes the code more robust against new types introduced in the future.